vladislavdobrev1988/library/README.md

 - usage of proper exception messages and HTTP status codes

 ### Disclaimer
 Some approaches in the project are adopted for the sake of simplicity.
-They are subject of change for production systems
+They are subject of change for production systems.